-In the meantime I'll throw in a quote from the back of my mind (a fortune cookie from Edition 7 I think): "Time has been invented in the universe so that everything would not happen at once."
+This quote from a fortune cookie from Edition 7: “Time has been invented in the universe so that everything would not happen at once.”

 There’s another interesting relation between time and change: There is no change without the concept of time, and there is no movement without time.